Kiku Nishizaki: Aviation career

 In August 1929, a zeppelin visited Japan when Asahi defeated Mainichi; they predicted the navigation route, interviewed the German crews at the landing spot, and airlifted the photo negatives and printed the extra issue the evening of the landing.
 Mainichi published the news on the regular issue the next morning by misreading Zeppelin's aviation.
 As the government of Japan announced their plan to send both Nishizaki and Mabuchi fly to Manchukuo, Asahi had invested into a news aviation team with more staff and better aircraft than Mainichi, and Asahi succeeded to fly their reporters to Beijing and prepared to report the flight of Nishizaki and Mabuchi when they reached China in 1934.

-Kiku Nishizaki and Choko Mabuchi left Tokyo Haneda airport to Manchukuo on 22 October, flew across the Sea of Japan, and landed at Hsinking, now Changchun airport on 4 November 1934.
-She and Mabuchi completed their mission when the latter touched down at Hsingking (Changchun) on 5 November.
+Kiku Nishizaki and Choko Mabuchi left Tokyo Haneda airport to Manchukuo on 22 October, flew across the Sea of Japan, and landed at Xinjing, now Changchun airport on 4 November 1934.
+She and Mabuchi completed their mission when the latter touched down at Xinjing (Changchun) on 5 November.

-Asahi reported the flight of Nishizaki (née Matsumoto) day by day when she arrived to China later than expected due rough weather and engine malfunction forced her to take emergency landing, until she touched down on the final destination Hsingking airport.
-At 10:10 am, 3 November, Nishizaki departed Sinŭiju and reached Fengtian East airport at 11:50 am to accomplish the final leg, then arriving at Hsingking the next day, she made good will flight around greater Hsinking, waiting for Mabuchi arriving on 5 November 1934.
+Asahi reported the flight of Nishizaki (née Matsumoto) day by day when she arrived to China later than expected due rough weather and engine malfunction forced her to take emergency landing, until she touched down on the final destination Xinjing airport.
+At 10:10 am, 3 November, Nishizaki departed Sinŭiju and reached Fengtian East airport at 11:50 am to accomplish the final leg, then arriving at Xinjing the next day, she made good will flight around greater Xinjing, waiting for Mabuchi arriving on 5 November 1934.
 Nishizaki received the Harmon Trophy for her adventurous flight to Manchukuo in October.
 Nishizaki talked about the whole experience in a book.